 At the end of your stay, try to sneak them back on to the housekeeping cart as we’ve heard that Disney will replace these for the next guest, even if they look untouched.
 If you decide to leave them in your room after you check-out, Disney has partnered with a company called Clean the World that actually makes an effort to salvage and donate what’s left behind – so it’s not a total loss.

 For ideas on what toiletries you should bring, be sure to check our Packing Tips For a Zero-Waste Trip to Walt Disney World.

 4. Don’t Use the Garbage!

-One of our biggest pet peeves is when hotel housekeeping changes the tiny garbage, liner and all, for a single piece of garbage.
+One of our biggest pet peeves is when hotel housekeeping changes the tiny garbage, liner and all, for a single piece of trash in the can.
 For this reason, we stopped using garbage altogether.
 Nothing in it = nothing to change.
 What we do is take the outer paper off of a fresh roll of toilet paper and lay it out on the sink’s counter.
 Let unavoidable waste such as used dental floss and cotton swabs accumulate here until you’re ready to check-out.
-Before leaving, fold up the paper with the waste in it and drop it off in a garbage can in the lobby.
+Before leaving the room, fold up the paper with the waste in it and drop it off in a communal garbage can in the lobby.
 Congrats: you just saved the life of a plastic bag!

 If the idea of leaving garbage out doesn’t fly with you or someone you’re staying with, just designate one garbage can in your room for use – flip the others over as a reminder not to use them.

 As for compostable items like banana peels or orange skins, you can pack them in your container or wrap them up to leave on your plate at your next sit-down meal – Disney collects organic waste leftovers from table-service restaurants and uses them in a waste-to-power program through a company called Harvest Power.
 It may seem like a lot of effort, but it appears to be the only option here, short of bringing a shovel and starting a compost trench in the dirt near the parking lot (now that’s devotion!).